Chromosomal anomalies and other conditions

 Depending on your health, your baby’s health and the results of your screening tests, you might be offered diagnostic tests to tell you more accurately whether your baby has a chromosomal anomaly.

 Diagnostic tests involve taking small samples of tissue from your placenta or fluid from around your baby.
-There are two ways to take the samples – chorionic villus sampling (CVS) and amniocentesis.
+There are 2 ways to take the samples – chorionic villus sampling (CVS) and amniocentesis.

 Chorionic villus sampling (CVS)